-We are often asked what the wattage of our Chip on Board LEDs are and this is not always easy to determine.
-This post will cover an explanation of how one can determine how many watts these lights draw as well as compare them to their outdated counter-parts: Incandescent Light Bulbs.
+We are often asked what the power consumption of our Chip on Board LEDs is.
+This post will cover an explanation of how one can determine how many watts these lights consume on average.
+Also, for reference, I will talk about comparing to the older technology (incandescent) as it may be useful information.

 See also for more context on calculating wattage